MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Ad.md

 String|The display URL of the ad.
 &nbsp;|&nbsp;
 ## <a name="getentitytype"></a>getEntityType
-Returns the type of entity of this ad, which is “Ad”.
+Returns the type of entity of this ad.
 ### Returns:
 |Type|Description|
 |-|-